m1sha/html-coyote/README.md

 title: "About page"
 ---

-# Home page
+# About page
-Some content
+This is some content on the about page
 ```

 ./site/content/settings.yml